yazdipour/TelegramToTRMNL/README.md

 # TEBTRMNL — Telegram eBook Bot for TRMNL

-A Telegram bot for reading and navigating PDF documents, with integration to the TRMNL platform for custom plugin workflows.
+A Telegram bot for reading and navigating PDF and EPUB documents, with integration to the TRMNL platform for custom plugin workflows.

 ![photo](photo.jpeg)

 ## Features

-- Send a PDF to the bot and navigate pages interactively
+- Send a PDF or EPUB to the bot and navigate pages interactively
+- EPUB files are automatically converted to PDF with optimized dimensions for TRMNL display
 - Each page is converted to an image and can be sent to TRMNL via webhook
 - User authorization via Telegram user IDs
 - Dockerized deployment with `uv` for fast Python dependency management
+- Configurable display dimensions via environment variables

 ## Project Structure

 - `src/main.py` — Bot entrypoint
 - `src/pdf_utils.py` — PDF page/image utilities
+- `src/epub_utils.py` — EPUB to PDF conversion utilities
 - `src/trmnl_utils.py` — TRMNL webhook integration
 - `src/markup/` — Liquid templates
 - `src/docker-compose.yml` / `Dockerfile` — Containerization